slanska/flexilite/doc/concept.md

 While similar to TEXT type, NAME type provides compact storage has out-of-box support for translation, formatting, icon representation and so on.

-### Schema
-Defines mapping between class properties and actual JSON payload.
-Every schema is associated with class, and class may have multiple schemas.
-Every object has SchemaID property, which refers to actual mapping of its data.
-Actual object payload may have arbitrary structure, as long as individual properties are accessed through JSON path (dot notation and array index qualifiers).
-Purpose of schema is to provide access to the object's property values by mapping to actual payload structure.
-Every class has default schema (used for new objects)

 ## Duck Typing
 Classes in "F" are standalone.
 There is no formal relationship like inheritance between classes.
 Instead, "F" utilizes concept of duck typing: